annisapf/Responsive-Portfolio/README.md

 This is a *Responsive Portfolio* containing three pages : About Me, My Portfolio, and Contact Me, made in HTML, CSS and Bootstrap.

 ## Goal
-Bootstrap helps a developer to build a website since Bootstrap has one of the best responsive, mobile-first grid systems available.
+Bootstrap helps a developer to build a responsive website since Bootstrap has one of the best responsive, mobile-first grid systems available.
 Bootstrap built with Flexbox and very easy to use.
 As a developer, we can easily scale a single website design from the smallest mobile device to high-definition displays (in this particular case from 400px - 768px - 900px).

 In addition, building a responsive portfolio using Bootstrap as a website developer is helpful in showcasing our skills and experiences specially if we are actively looking for a new opportunity.
 The portfolio is showing our unique style and a collection of projects or past works that would (hopefully) lead to a job offer.